OWL Human Sexuality Class

 January and March.
 High school OWL is offered to 9th-12th grade students in

-even-numbered years and will be taught this year.
+even-numbered years.
 Junior high school OWL,

 Generally class sizes are 12-20